Contact the Dean of StudentsOffice Hours:

 Case Manager, Student Outreach and Support

-Arielle Fair-Brown is the Case Manager in the Office of the Dean of Students' Student Outreach and Support Services.
+Arielle Fair-Brown is the Case Manager in the Office of the Dean of Students.
 She holds her BS degree from Middle Tennessee State University, MSW degree from Washington University in St. Louis, and is a state-certified Licensed Master-Level Social Worker.
 At the University of Memphis, Arielle oversees the student concern cases received from the University body, connecting them to necessary resources, on or off campus, to assure personal and academic student success.
-She is a member of the BIT and serves as the Chair of the CARE multi-disciplinary review teams.
+She is a member of the BIT and serves as the Chair of the CARE multi-disciplinary review team.

 Arielle has many years of experience working in various non-profit and social service capacities within the Memphis-community.
 Arielle is a native Memphian, serving in various leadership and service capacities throughout the city, aspiring to influence progressive mobility in her beloved community.